LelsersLasers/dwm/README.md

 # dwm
-Need to Fix: Make Picom not make the boarders transparent.
-Also need to make bar update correctly.
+Need to Fix: Make Picom not make the boarders transparent.FIX CFACTS AND ALPHA!!

-Will add: cyclelayouts, cfacts, restartsig, fixborders, awesomebar, alpha, save_floats, alternativetags, barpadding or statuspadding, centeredwindowname (if it works with awesomebar).

 Also need to do: Add keybindings for more apps, and add all keybinding and number changes in config.h to config.def.h (make patching easier, and might fix some other minor issues).